iwatkot/py3xui/README.md

 <img src="https://github.com/iwatkot/py3xui/assets/118521851/42c5d579-6202-4a9e-88f3-2d844fdd95b6">

 ⚠️ The secret token feature was removed in the 3x-UI 2.6.0. ⚠️
-The corresponding `token` parameter in the Api and AsyncApi constructors is deprecated and will be removed in future versions of the SDK.
-This will change the order of constructor arguments, so please be aware of this change when updating the SDK.
+The corresponding `token` parameter in the Api and AsyncApi constructors was removed in py3xui 0.5.0.
+This changed the order of constructor arguments, so please be aware of this change when updating the SDK.

 Sync and Async Object-oriented Python SDK for the 3x-ui API.